Product Photography of Vases

 When I shoot product photos of vases I prefer to use only a few flowers, or even a single flower or branch.
 This is enough to emphasize that the object is a vase and to add beauty and atmosphere to the photo.
 But more importantly, it doesn’t steal the show from the vase.
 It lets the vase be the diva.

 If I’m doing a whole series of images, not just one to show off one product, an option could be to also make an image with an elaborate flower arrangement with direct inspiration from the Dutch paintings.
 After all, vases are mainly bought by flower lovers.
-Such an image would work well as a supplementary image on a product page in a web shop, or in a catalogue.
+Such an image would work well as a lifestyle image on a product page in a web shop, or in a catalogue.